Siân Morriss BSc (Hons) Lic Ac MBAA RBAF

-I am a member of the British Acupuncture Council (BAcC).
-BAcC is the leading self-regulatory body for the practice of traditional acupuncture in the UK.
+I am a member of the Association of Acupuncture Clinicians (AAC).
 This means I am insured and adhere to high professional standards ensuring the best possible treatment for you.

 Qualifications and experience